carlosdurannet/impersonation-sb/README.md

 ## Requirements

-The module needs a Liferay 7.1.x Portal with [impersonation-login module](https://github.com/carlosdurannet/impersonation-login) deployed
+The module needs a Liferay 7.1.x or 7.2.x Portal with [impersonation-login module](https://github.com/carlosdurannet/impersonation-login) deployed